JamesNZL/notion-assignment-import/README.md

 ## Notion Import

-4. The configured `Notion Integration Key` is used to authorise with the [Notion API](https://developers.notion.com/).
+4. The configured `Notion Integration Key` is used to authenticate with the [Notion API](https://developers.notion.com/).

 5. The saved assignment data is retrieved from local storage.